The Crow: Salvation: Plot

 Madden is ordered by Police Captain John Book and his secretary (also his lover) to deal with Leonard.
 Roberts and Toomey interrogate Leonard at his apartment about who killed Dutton and Erlich, and despite Leonard stating it was Alex, he and his wife are killed, orphaning their child.
 Alex confronts Walsh about his findings with the dirty cops and their connection to a company called DERT.
 Erin confesses to Alex that she felt guilty for Lauren's murder because she told the cops where they could find her, thinking that they would only arrest Alex.
 With his powers, Alex shows Erin that Lauren fought off her attackers and that Erin should forgive herself.
-Book heads to the prison with his secretary and Madden to investigate the prison break; they discover Alex's body missing from the morgue and the Crow insignia from a broken mirror, confirming that he has been resurrected.
+Captain John Book heads to the prison with his secretary and Madden to investigate the prison break; they discover Alex's body missing from the morgue and the Crow insignia from a broken mirror, confirming that he has been resurrected.
 When Erin returns home, she finds her father dead, having been killed by Book in an earlier confrontation.
 Later, Alex finds out from Walsh that one of Nathan's businesses ran DERT, revealing it to be a front for a drug smuggling operation.

 Book and Madden break into Walsh's office, where they fatally wound him and kidnap Erin; Walsh leaves a clue for Alex just before Madden finishes him off.
 Alex starts a fiasco at the Key Club and discovers that Lauren had witnessed Roberts killing a man named Sampson there, leading to her death.
 He is then confronted by Roberts, Toomey, and a team of cops as a shootout ensues.
 Alex impales Roberts with a pipe that he breaks off from the ceiling and kills the remaining cops.
 Madden shows up and tries to kill Alex, but his gunfire accidentally shoots a broken gas pipe.
 The explosion kills Toomey, and Alex walks out of the fire and sees a dismembered arm in the rubble with the zig-zag scar on it, believing the man with the scar to be among the crowd.
 The Crow leaves Alex, believing he has "fulfilled his duty".
 He then loses his ability to heal faster after an incident where he visualized Lauren, but it was a female bystander, whose boyfriend knocks Alex to the ground, giving him a bloody nose.